DzRepo/Linux-Scripts/README.md

 * RejectHPTJob.sh

 All of the above are simple bash scripts to help manage HPT jobs.
+Make sure to edit the files to replace accountname and user info, then chmod +x each script to make it executable.

 I've not found it feasible or necessary to write a pure bash script to download the individual HPT jobs.
-For that there are either tools [here](http://support.gnip.com/code/historical_powertrack.html) and in my Python repository [here](https://github.com/GnipDz/Python) or PowerShell repository [here](https://github.com/GnipDz/Powershell)
+For that there are either tools [here](http://support.gnip.com/code/historical_powertrack.html), as well as in my Python repository [here](https://github.com/GnipDz/Python) and PowerShell repository [here](https://github.com/GnipDz/Powershell)